The hidden toll of arrears on health financing and service delivery

 Arrears can occur at any stage of the payment and transfer process throughout the health sector.
 Accumulation of arrears reflects structural imbalances in the health financing system, with consequences to operations and health service delivery.
 This can be illustrated by reviewing accumulation of arrears across different categories of health spending.

-3. Arrears arising from delayed transfers to service providers.
+Arrears arising from delayed transfers to service providers.
 This category of arrears can have an immediate impact on health service delivery.
-In Ghana in 2021, private providers threatened to stop providing services under the National Health Insurance Scheme due to delayed payments of over USD 12 million.
-Similarly, in Sierra Leone and Niger, delayed payments to providers led to patients’ being referred to private pharmacies and the reintroduction of user fees, undermining policies for free healthcare.
+In Ghana in 2021, private providers threatened to stop providing services under the National Health Insurance Scheme due to

 These problems are often interconnected and may flow from a single or initial financing challenge.
 For example, due to a structural imbalance, a social health insurance scheme has higher obligations than revenues and responds by reimbursing health facilities late, which then reacts by reimbursing the CMS late.